How do consultants help?

 What opportunities are available?

-Currently ASCP Global Outreach is looking for individuals with the following skill sets:
+Currently, ASCP's Center for Global Health is looking for individuals with the following skill sets:

 - Foreign language ability: We are looking for individuals fluent in Russian, French, Haitian Kreyol, Portuguese, Vietnamese, or Khmer who are able to conduct laboratory-related trainings in these languages,